pauloevpr/famcash/src/lib/solid-wire/README.md

 > A common question that arises from the example above is - if the namespace is the same as the user ID, why do I need an extra step to get the current user?
 And why do I need to check it user ID really matches the namespace?
 The answer is simple - for security reasons.
 Being a server function, the `sync` function is very much a public API endpoint, which means we should never trust the inputs coming in.
 The `getUser` function in the example uses [SolidStart sessions](https://docs.solidjs.com/solid-start/advanced/session#sessions) to determine the current user, which is the correct way to check if the user is authenticated.

 # Auth

+TBD: explain more about using namespaces to isolate indexed-db instances?

 # Security

 TBD: talk about erasing the data on logout?
 Encryption?

+# Backlog

+- [ ] add support for batching updates when syncing
+- [ ] add a `filter` Data API for retrieving data which uses indexed-db's cursor under the hood for better performance
+- [ ] add support for custom indexed-db indexes
+- [ ] add support for partial syncing to avoid having to load the entire database
+- [ ] write docs on real-time syncing to show how to poke Solid Wire by calling `store.sync`